purdue-arc/rocket_league/rktl_launch/launch/README.md

 This is the launch file that will be run on the computer named "r2d2" on the Rocket League cart.

-### Launch Arguments

-This launch file does not define any arguments of its own.

 ### Nodes

 - `rktl_control pose_sync_node` (parameters are loaded from
     `rktl_control/config/pose_synchronizer.yaml`)

 ### Included Launch Files

 - `rktl_perception camera.launch` (Included twice, once with `camera_name` set
     to `cam2` and once with `camera_name` set to `cam3`)
 - `rktl_launch rocket_league.launch`